 The first step to becoming a Tidewater Master Naturalist is to complete the Basic Training Class.
-This year’s training will begin on March 2, 2015 at 6:00pm.
-The classroom sessions will be held on Monday nights and the field trips will be on Saturdays.
+This year’s training will begin on March 2, 2015 at 6:00pm at Virginia Wesleyan College Blocker Hall Room 13.
+The three-hour classroom sessions will be held on Monday nights and the half-day field trips will be on Saturdays.

 The cost is $125.00, including all field trips and class materials.